teem2/server/README.md

 ### Running demos
 Once your server is running, the directory specified by DREEM_ROOT is served from the root URL, e.g. [http://localhost:8080/timeline.html]().
 If you specified a project root, you should be able to run your examples from [http://localhost:8080/projects/]().
+Note that the server will not list the contents of directories, so you'll need to point to a specific html file, e.g. http://localhost:8080/timeline.html

 ### Troubleshooting
 On OSX, if you see issues running 'npm install' that say something like 'Failed at the pty.js@0.2.3 install script' try running this on the command line: